INTERESTING FACTS ON JUPITER !!!

 Jupiter belongs to a group called the gas giants.
 This is a family of planets that also includes, Saturn, Uranus and Neptune.
 They are very different to Earth’s rocky surface.
 The gas giants all have a hard center, but their top layers are composed mostly of gases, such as hydrogen and helium, with a relatively small rocky core.

-One of Jupiter’s striking features is a enormous red spot among its clouds.
-It is actually a dramatic storm, similar to an enormous hurricane which has been rumbling on for more than 300 years.
+One of Jupiter’s striking features is an enormous red spot among it’s clouds.
+This is actually a dramatic storm, similar to an enormous hurricane, which has been rumbling on for more than 300 years.
 This enormous red spot is three times wider than planet Earth.